aaronparker/aaronparker.github.io/_posts/2007-02-03-the-short-nap-saturday-3rd-february-2007.md

   * Chat Transcript: [EAPHost in Windows Vista and Longhorn (January 18, 2006)](http://www.microsoft.com/technet/community/chats/trans/windowsnet/07_0118_tn_eaphost.mspx)
     In-depth EAP chat, not for the feint of heart
   * [Windows Security Health Agent (WSHA) and Windows Security Health Validator (WSHV)](http://blogs.technet.com/nap/archive/2007/01/30/windows-security-health-agent-wsha-and-windows-security-health-validator-wshv.aspx)
-    Quick overview of the health agents and vaildators available in Vista/Longhorn and Windows XP
+    Quick overview of the health agents and validators available in Vista/Longhorn and Windows XP
   * [Windows XP NAP client complete?](http://blogs.technet.com/nap/archive/2007/01/24/nap-the-world-rsa-2007.aspx)
     Jeff Sigman's not so subtle hint at the XP NAP client demo as RSA 2007
   * [NAP Web Chats coming your way!](http://blogs.technet.com/nap/archive/2007/01/23/nap-web-chats-coming-your-way.aspx)

 The 'Using Microsoft's RADIUS server to secure your Network' chat has been and gone (hopefully a transcript soon) the 'Network Access Protection (NAP) System Health Agent/Validator (SHA/SHV) SDK' is still to come.